eminentspoon/phatbeat-node/README.md

 //sets all LEDs to 'off'
-//optional parameter of whether to redraw the changes instantly or to be staged, default is to stage for later update phatbeat.turnOffAllLEDs(true);
+//optional parameter of whether to redraw the changes instantly or to be staged, default is to stage phatbeat.turnOffAllLEDs(true);